 The next night I got to the club and walked a few steps, patiently looking out for the girls I had planned to meet.
 I went around the club, scoping the area, trying not to look awkward while doing this and hoping to bump into the girls but this never happened.

 Then it began to sink in like a ton of bricks and I felt overwhelmed at the thought of being alone.

 ”Can people tell I’m alone?
 Well, this is going to be awkward” were some of the dubious thoughts I had in my mind.

-I did find out at a later time that the girls didn’t have wifi to contact me and we must have missed each other in the club as the venue was really massive.
-I literally gave myself a pep talk to just stay and enjoy myself.
-I thought to myself, If I am able to travel all the way Thailand solo, I should be brave enough to experience one solo nightlife as well right!
+I did find out at a later time that the girls didn’t have wifi to contact me and we must have missed each other in the club as the venue was massive.
+I gave myself a pep talk to just stay and enjoy myself.
+I thought to myself, If I can travel all the way to Thailand solo, I should be brave enough to experience one solo nightlife as well right?
 At that moment, I started dancing by myself for a good few minutes but I wasn’t feeling the music.
 I was extremely wide awake because of jet lag and didn’t want to go back to my hotel just yet.

 Tips To Enjoy Nightlife As A Solo Traveller

 - Read reviews of the place you’re planning to party in, scope the area during the day to familiarise yourself and make sure you feel comfortable to get there (which may put you at ease).

 - Follow your instincts!
 If something does not feel right remove yourself from that environment.